croque-scp/notifier/README.md

 ## Remote deployment

-The notifier service is not intended to be executed locally, but to be deployed to the cloud using AWS Lambda.
+The notifier service is not intended to be executed locally or even to be executed as a continuously-running service during production, but rather to be deployed to the cloud using AWS Lambda and a handler that calls `--execute-now`.

 See [docs/deployment.md](/docs/deployment.md) for more information and instructions.